 The Lion Gate from a circa 1910 magic lantern glass slide

 House & Family History: The name Ince comes from Hinnem, a Celtic word meaning "island in the marsh," which derives from a time when Ince, which lies on a sandy ridge in the Alt Valley, was marshland.
 The Blundells (later the Weld-Blundells) were a notable Lancashire Roman Catholic family and major landowners in the area.
 In the 14th century John Blundell added his surname to Ince to distinguish it from nearby Ince-in-Makerfield in Lancashire and Ince in Cheshire.
-The House was built circa 1715-20, with enlargements in 1800 and 1847-50.
+The house was built circa 1720, with enlargements in 1800 and 1847-50.
 The famous Pantheon (a smaller stone version of the Roman Pantheon, complete with a lead dome and a tetrastyle Ionic portico) was added 1802-03 by Henry Blundell to display his collection of antique marbles (most of the collection was given to the Liverpool Museum circa 1960).
-The House is today a nursing home run by the Augustinian Canonesses of the Mercy of Jesus and was established in 1960 after being purchased by the order to carry out the traditional work of caring for the ill and disabled (the House was originally opened to care for ill and retired priests of the Archdiocese of Liverpool).
+The house was sold to the Catholic Church in the early 1960s and is today a nursing home run by the Augustinian Canonesses of the Mercy of Jesus, an order that carries out the traditional work of caring for the ill and disabled (the house was originally opened to care for ill and retired priests of the Archdiocese of Liverpool).

 Architect: Joseph Michael GandyDate: Circa 1809

 John Bernard (J.B.)
 Burke, published under the title of A Visitation of the Seats and Arms of the Noblemen and Gentlemen of Great Britain and Ireland, among other titles: Vol. I, p.
 16, 1852.